rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 night:

--   Correct any known disk issues before migration night, and ensure there are no disk corruption issues by running a check disk (chkdsk) and by defragmenting.
-Doing so prevents any forced chkdsks when your server is turned on.
+-   Correct any known disk issues before migration night, and ensure there are no disk corruption issues by running a check disk (`chkdsk`) and by defragmenting.
+Doing so prevents any forced `chkdsk` operations when your server is turned on.

 -   Fully install any pending Windows updates before the scheduled migration.
     If updates stop us from being able to gracefully turning off your servers,